 There should be just enough cotton to fit through the coil itself, without bunching up on either side when it's pulled.

 If it is too tight, then the liquid won’t be able to get to the coil

 Please note, this only applies to people building their own coils, we do not advise modifying stock coils.

 This is a bit of a simplistic solution, but thinner, PG-based juices will generally leak more than VG-based ones.

-So switching to VG juices will often at least slow down the leaking.
+So switching to high VG juices such as the IVG Mixer Range will often at least slow down the leaking.

 You can add in extra wicking material or boost your power setting to prevent your coil head from flooding and leaking – as in the previous two tips.
 But switching to VG-based juices has pretty much the same effect, because the liquid can’t be drawn into the coil head as quickly.